On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: Conclusion

 \subsection{Online Learning for software analytics}

-In the context of software analytics, previous work has studied several aspects of online learning.
-Tan et al.~\cite{tan2015online} proposed an online learning approach that continuously updates the training dataset with new data points, then uses resampling techniques and updatable learning algorithms based on recomputed probabilities (Naive Bayes) or clustering.
+In the context of software analytics, previous works have studied several aspects of online learning leveraging open-source datasets~\cite{cabral2019class, tan2015online, gao2023keeping} and closed-source datasets covering periods of less than a year~\cite{tabassum2020investigation}.
+Tan et al.~\cite{tan2015online} proposed an online learning approach that continuously updates the training dataset with new data points in the context of defect prediction, then uses resampling techniques and updatable learning algorithms based on recomputed probabilities (Naive Bayes) or clustering.
+Gao et Al. explored online learning for pre-trained NLP models in the context of code summarization, vulnerability detection and code clone detection with a memory-based approach (or replay buffer)~\cite{gao2023keeping}.

-Other works for online learning relied on bagging approaches~\cite{cabral2019class,cabral2022towards,tabassum2020investigation}, where bagged incremental models are retrained over time with new incoming data.
-Those data points are selected using different approaches incorporating, for instance, resampling over time to deal with the issue of imbalanced data or concept drift.
-The results showed that the bagging approach tends to improve performance through regularization~\cite{goodfellow2013empirical}, although this multiplies the computational effort by the number of NN models in the bag.
+Other works for online learning rely on bagging approaches, where bagged incremental models are retrained in two cumulative ways: (1) over time with every newly labeled data point and (2) with regular ``replay'' trainings involving past data points selected using resampling (to deal with imbalanced data)~\cite{cabral2019class,cabral2022towards,tabassum2020investigation}.
+Although the results show that bagging tends to improve performance through regularization~\cite{goodfellow2013empirical}, bagging approaches multiply the computational effort by the number of NN models in the bag, thus increasing considerably the computational effort, especially for the replay trainings, which require more data.
+Our goal is to have a lightweight approach allowing frequent incremental training using limited resources, which is why we consider a single model trained in an LL setup.
+Secondly, updating the model at each new data point is not practical as this requires substantially more effort for storing the model and for the MLOps engineers to validate the model.

+Industry has high expectations regarding the use of ML tools, among which the ability to monitor and validate a model before its deployment in production and the ability to roll back to stable versions when needed~\cite{barry2023streamai}.
+With models constantly evolving on each new labeled data input, monitoring becomes challenging and the validation of each new model update by MLOps engineers becomes unfeasible, making the adoption of software analytics tools risky for tasks related to critical parts of project development.
+Then, to be able to perform a roll-back when needed, each model update should back up a copy of the previous model version's weights, increasing considerably the storage complexity of that type of online setups.
+We thus need to find a trade-off between having regular updates and still allowing human monitoring of the updated models.

-Our approach instead uses a single NN model that is incrementally updated with both new data points and a replay buffer of older data points.
-The ideas of bagging, data resampling, and including the latency between a prediction and the time the true label is known, could however be integrated into our LL setup in future work.
+Inspired by the above works, our approach uses a single incremental learner~\cite{tan2015online,gao2023keeping} in the form of an NN model~\cite{cabral2022towards} that is incrementally updated with both new data points and a replay buffer of older data points~\cite{gao2023keeping}.
+We evaluate the approach on closed-source datasets spanning up to 9 years.
+Furthermore, as past work has not evaluated the computational effort of online learning, we evaluate computation time of retraining in relation to update frequency.